 “ROXY is a fashion brand inspired by the Mountain and the Wave.
 Since our inception in 1990 with the first women’s specific boardshort inspired by Lisa Andersen, we have always empowered girls to live their dreams and explore this world we live in.
 We create adventure-inspired, purpose-driven fashion that motivates women to live richer, more engaged lives.
 From our foundation in swimwear, the ROXY store is exclusively for girls and features best priced technical surf wear, wetsuits, rash vests, snow outerwear, base layers, snowboards, beach clothes for women, surf apparel, girl swimsuits, bikini, tankini, boardshorts, women’s active and fitness wear, including yoga and beach accessories, dresses, knits, sweaters, denim, footwear, boots, sandals, thongs, shorts, leggings, tops, watches and other accessories.”

 “What started in 1969 as a vision or ‘Search’ of two friends has grown into a philosophy and way of life for surfers and boardsport enthusiasts worldwide.
-Rip Curl remains a privately owned company committed to the mission of being regarded as the Ultimate Surfing Company in all that we do.
-Now designing, producing, and distributing a variety of innovative products in more than 60 countries worldwide, Rip Curl takes pride in our world-class roster of surfers and the simple objective to Live The Search.”
+In 2019 Rip Curl was acquired by Australiasian outdoor company, Kathmandu.
+However, Rip Curl will remain an independent brand, continuing to design, producing, and distribute a variety of innovative products in more than 60 countries worldwide, Rip Curl takes pride in our world-class roster of surfers and the simple objective to Live The Search.”

 Channel Islands Surfboards